-- The Mexican Securities Market Law (Ley del Mercado de Valores) (the "LMV").
-The LMV regulates, among other things: (i) public offerings, (ii) registration requirements, (iii) private placement exemptions, (iv) market trading, (v) tender offers, (vi) disclosure requirements, (vii) periodic reporting obligations; (viii) corporate governance of public companies, (ix) intermediaries, authorities' and other securities market participants, and (x) applicable duties of care and of loyalty for directors of public companies. - The CNBV oversees and regulates the public offering and trading of securities and participants in the Mexican securities market, and imposes sanctions for the illegal use of insider information and other violations of the LMV.
-The CNBV regulates the Mexican securities market, the BMV and brokerage firms through its staff and a board of governors comprised of thirteen members.
-As part of the specific regulation issued by the CNBV, Grupo Elektra's is subject to: - The General Regulation Applicable to Securities Issuers and Other Securities Market Participants (Disposiciones de carácter general aplicables a las emisoras de valores y a otros participantes del mercado de valores), which regulates: (i) the registration and maintenance of securities with the National Securities Registry; (ii) public offerings; (iii) disclosure requirements, among others. - The General Regulation Applicable to Entities and Issuers Supervised by the CNBV that Contract External Audit Services (Disposiciones de carácter general aplicables a las entidades y emisoras supervisadas por la CNBV que contraten servicios de auditoría externa de estados financieros básicos) (the "External Auditors Regulation"), which sets forth: (i) the requirements that external independent auditors must comply with, (ii) the norms and standards applicable to external audit work, (iii) the content of the external audit reports and other communications and opinions, prepared by external independent auditors, and (iv) the rules regarding hiring, substitution, monitoring and evaluation of external audit work, among others.
+- The Mexican Securities Market Law (Ley del Mercado de Valores) (the "LMV"). which regulates the disclosure of information to the investing public and establishes minority rights and corporate governance rules. - General Law of Mercantile Corporations (Ley General de Sociedades Mercantiles) ("LGSM"), which imposes rules relating to the incorporation and activities of Mexican corporations, as well as the obligations, rights and limitations related thereto, among others. - The General Regulation Applicable to Securities Issuers and Other Securities Market Participants (Disposiciones de carácter general aplicables a las emisoras de valores y a otros participantes del mercado de valores), which seeks to compile the general provisions that the CNBV has issued in connection with the registration of securities in the RNV and the public offering of such securities, their maintenance in such registry, as well as the disclosure of information that issuers provide to the market, among others. - The General Regulation Applicable to Entities and Issuers Supervised by the CNBV that Contract External Audit Services (Disposiciones de carácter general aplicables a las entidades y emisoras supervisadas por la CNBV que contraten servicios de auditoría externa de estados financieros básicos) (the "External Auditors Regulation"), the purpose of these rules is to establish the requirements to be met by the firms and independent external auditors that provide external audit services of basic financial statements to the entities and issuers, the applicable standards for the performance of external audit work, the content of the external audit reports and other communications and opinions prepared by such firms and independent external auditors, as well as the rules regarding the hiring, substitution, follow-up and evaluation of external audit work, among others.